Child/Adult Group Social Learning Therapy

 For most people, interacting with others comes naturally.
 Social thinking is hard-wired at birth, learned intuitively, and therefore, often taken for granted.

 However, for those with high-functioning autism, ADD/ADHD, social anxiety, or other social or self-regulation challenges, social skills do not come innately, and they’re often difficult to achieve.
-This type of challenge is considered a social learning disability, or social cognition deficit, and children who face these difficulties need our help and support.
+This type of challenge is considered a social learning challenge, or social cognition deficit, and children who face these difficulties need our help and support.

-Children with social learning disabilities are often misunderstood and thought to be aloof, annoying, or “problem children.”
+Children with social learning challenges are often misunderstood and thought to be aloof, annoying, or “problem children.”
 We believe that with proper support and guidance, they can increase their ability to think and be social and, ultimately, lead more enriched lives.